ProjectZetta/RemoteFutures/doc/Outline.md

 are written in the same way as local ones.
 Second, deployment, task distribution and execution is done automatically by a RemoteExecutionContext.
 Third, Fail-over and load balancing is already built-in by design so a developer chose a suitable distribution strategy.
-Additionally, custom strategies can be add for specific requirements.
+Additionally, deployment is minimized by switching from local to remote execution by just providing a list of available nodes.